OpenLMIS/openlmis-referencedata/demo-data/README.md

     * Requisition Delete
     * Requisition Authorize
   * users:
-    * administrator - has this role for Family Planning & Essential Meds
+    * administrator - has this role for Family Planning & Essential Meds at home facility and SN2/EM Approval point
     * smanager2, smanager4 - has this role for Family Planning & Essential Meds
     * smanager1 - has this role for Family Planning
     * smanager3 - has this role for Essential Meds